walles/logstashtester/README.md

 Tests [logstash](www.elastic.co/products/logstash) configurations with example input.

+Prints on stdout what logstash would have sent to Elasticsearch for the given config file and input.

 Syntax: `logstashtester logstash.conf [--type=<type>]`.

 Logstash config is read from `logstash.conf`, and log lines from `STDIN`.